 Distribution

-Found in tropical seas breeding on numerous islands throughout Atlantic, Indian and Pacific Oceans.
+Found in tropical seas breeding on numerous islands throughout Atlantic, Indian and on to the Central Pacific Oceans.
 Most stay fairly local to their natal islands but some disperse for much greater distances.

-Recorded as a vagrant off the Azores, Morocco, Mauritania, and Portugal, on the Atlantic coast of Spain as casualties of the Prestige oil spill, and in the Mediterranean off southern Spain and Italy.
+Recorded as a vagrant off the Azores, Morocco, Mauritania, and Portugal, on the Atlantic coast of Spain north at least to Denmark, and in the Mediterranean off southern Spain and Italy.

 Taxonomy

-This is a polytypic species.
-It is sometimes divided into three species: Brewster's Brown Booby (S. brewsteri), Atlantic Brown Booby (S. leucogaster) and Indo-Pacific Brown Booby (S. plotus)[4].
+It has been proposed to divide the remaining Brown Booby into Atlantic Brown Booby (S. leucogaster) and Indo-Pacific Brown Booby (S. plotus)[5].

 Subspecies